WHERE WE BEGAN

 The lovely lady in the photo is my wife Darcie.
 We are the parents of four (2 boys and 2 girls).
 Our oldest Sarah (Drew) have Naomi & Levi, then comes Gabriel (Jessica) and their six; Alyssa, Elliana, Kayla, Isaiah, Annabella & Ariya.
-Hannah & family live in her husband’s (Aidan) home country of Ireland and have Jeremiah & Annlee, plus our youngest Micah (Elizabeth).
+Hannah & family live in her husband’s (Aidan) home country of Ireland and have Jeremiah, Annlee, Davin plus our youngest Micah (Elizabeth) with their youngest Eden.
 Darcie and I began dating when she was 14 and I 16, she was 18 by one day when we married in 1975.

 Kevin is an ordained minister with the Christian & Missionary Alliance Church in Hibbing, MN.
 Darcie serves as my Administrative Assistant.
 We have been in ministry since 1982 and have served in Bena, MN., Sisseton, SD., Duluth, MN and we have been in Hibbing since 2003.

 I am certified with the NRA – National Rifle Association as a pistol instructor.
-Plus I have achieved certification with the USCCA – United States Conceal and Carry Association to instruct Conceal and Carry Classes as well as certified with USCCA to train others to become instructors.
+Plus I have achieved certification with the USCCA – United States Conceal and Carry Association to instruct Conceal and Carry Classes.

 JOURNEY & PHILOSOPHY